 Citing Activated Learning

-A description of the Activated Learning approach was first published in 2018 in a chapter of a book.
+…a description of the Activated Learning approach was first published in 2018 in a chapter of a book.
 At the time, we were referring to it as the EFs 2 the Rescue Pedagogy.
 Over many years, as we worked with different teams of teachers, the name has evolved to Executive Skills Feedback and Assessment (ESFA) to #EF4ALL to Activated Learning.
-You can cite Activated Learning by referring to:
+You can cite Activated Learning by referring to this first book chapter:

 Faith, L. (2018).
 EFs 2 the Rescue Pedagogy.
 In P. Dawson & D. Guare (Eds.), Executive Skills in Children and Adolescents: Third Edition (Vol. 3).
 New York: The Guilford Press.